alien-tools/maracas/README.md

   - The [core API](core/) computes the list of changes between two binary versions of a library (using [japicmp](https://github.com/siom79/japicmp) under the hood) and the impact these changes have on client code
   - The [REST API](rest/) exposes a set of REST endpoints that make it easy to ask Maracas to analyze library versions and clients.
 In particular, it is used by [break-bot](https://github.com/break-bot/breakbot) to analyze pull requests on GitHub and report their impact

-## Getting started
+## Using Maracas

+### As an API
-One may use Maracas to compute the changes between two versions of a library as well as their impact on a particular client as follows:
+One may use Maracas to compute the changes between two versions of a library as well as their impact on a particular client as follows.

+*Note that both versions of the library must be provided as binary JARs, while the client is provided as source code.*

 ```java
 Path v1 = Paths.get("v1.jar");